HussainAther/periodictable/README.md

 ## Running

-# run the app locally, it should be available at: http://localhost:5000
+Run the app locally.
-`foreman start`
+It should be available at: http://localhost:5000 after running `foreman start`.